 - Meeting Room Dilemma – a space traditionally reserved for internal meetings, these are quickly becoming the go-to areas for one-on-one video calls, ultimately taking away from the intended use of the room.
 Furthermore, the large-scale meetings which are now becoming a hybrid of virtual and on site need the right technology to ensure everyone is equally present in the session.

 - The Hidden Problem: Infrastructure – Whilst creating a great space is important in ensuring staff can operate efficiently, it’s essential to consider how underlying infrastructure can impact your operation with the increased focus on high-bandwidth activity.
-With a recommendation of 5mbps, per employee, a traditional fibre broadband or low speed leased line may not serve a small business in the same manner it did pre-COVID.
+With a recommendation of 5mbps, per employee, traditional fibre broadband or low speed leased line may not serve a small business in the same manner it did pre-COVID.
 Furthermore, existing wireless systems may be pushed beyond capability when trying to meet the demands of Teams meetings scattered across the workplace.

 As a provider uniquely placed to understand the workplace challenges across our Technology and Interiors teams, we’ve seen how challenging the return to the office can be for businesses of all shapes and sizes.
 The next 12 months will undoubtedly uncover new models and working standards that impact all organisations, regardless of industry or business size.
-There will also be need to businesses leaders to walk the fine line of enforcing a return to the workplace in hopes of reinforcing business culture whilst allowing greater levels of flexibility to staff and acknowledging the productivity of staff who have performed remotely in the previous 18 months.
+There will also be need for businesses leaders to walk the fine line of enforcing a return to the workplace in hopes of reinforcing business culture whilst allowing greater levels of flexibility to staff and acknowledging the productivity of staff who have performed remotely in the previous 18 months.

 With great change on the horizon and yet more adjustment for employees to take on, it’s paramount that the transition between home and office is seamless.
-Should working life in the office present difficulty over the remote working we have become accustomed too, the challenge becomes greater.
+Should working life in the office present difficulty over the remote working we have become accustomed to, the challenge becomes greater.

-In our experience we really do believe the challenges we have faced will be shared by majority of businesses across the country, but we also understand that budget, time, and space are also going to be real inhibitors in making the necessary modifications to an existing environment.
+In our experience, we really do believe the challenges we have faced will be shared by the majority of businesses across the country, but we also understand that budget, time, and space are also going to be real inhibitors in making the necessary modifications to an existing environment.
 You can trust ACS to support local businesses in tackling these challenges before they present problems.